stac-extensions/web-map-links/README.md

 The [Tile Type](https://github.com/protomaps/PMTiles/blob/main/spec/v3/spec.md#tile-type-tt) of the PMTiles data source can be read from the first 127 bytes of the the binary header.

-It is typical to assume a tile size of 256x256 pixels for raster tiles and 512x512 pixels for vector tiles, but they could also be inferred from the first file.
+It is typical to assume a tile size of 256x256 display (CSS) pixels for raster tiles and 512x512 display pixels for vector tiles.
+Tile sizes are not guaranteed to be uniform across an entire archive.

 ### XYZ